Antonio M. Pérez: Kodak bankruptcy

 On January 19, 2012 Kodak officially filed for Chapter 11 bankruptcy protection, under which the company had until February, 2013 to provide an acceptable restructuring plan.

 In a video message, Antonio Pérez was quoted as saying, “What everyone should expect from Kodak is business as usual.”
 Many business critics point out that "business as usual" is the problem with the Kodak Business model.
 They questioned how Kodak would emerge from bankruptcy as a viable company since it has not yet proved that its turnaround strategy, focusing on consumer and commercial printers, can turn a profit.

-Shannon Cross, an analyst who has had a sell rating on Kodak since 2001, said the problem for Kodak was that its core businesses had not been making money and the company had been living off licensing fees for intellectual property.“To me it’s not clear that the pieces that will be left at the end make sense as a stand-alone company,” she said.
+Shannon Cross, an analyst who has had a sell rating on Kodak since 2001, said the problem for Kodak was that its core businesses had not been making money and the company had been living off licensing fees for intellectual property.
+“To me it’s not clear that the pieces that will be left at the end make sense as a stand-alone company,” she said.
 “It’s sad that it happened.
 It’s not a surprise, the way it’s been managed.”

 In explaining the bankruptcy, Perez said his turnaround efforts were hurt by the recession, which slowed new business growth and expedited the decline of the film business.
 He said the objectives of the reorganization included obtaining new financing to shore up confidence in Kodak, selling some of the company's patents and adjusting “legacy” costs – like health care benefits for retirees – to the company's now smaller size.

 “Kodak is taking a significant step toward enabling our enterprise to complete its transformation,” he said in prepared remarks.
-Under the leadership of Pérez, Eastman Kodak Co. announced on February 9, 2012 that it will stop making digital cameras, pocket video cameras and digital picture frames in a move that will mark the end of an era for the 132-year-old company.
+Under the leadership of Pérez, Eastman Kodak Co. announced on February 9, 2012 that it would stop making digital cameras, pocket video cameras and digital picture frames in a move that would mark the end of an era for the then 120-year-old company.